AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python.md

 Each branch coming out of a node represents the addition of a character (in yellow) to the end of that node's string.
 For example, if our current node is `app` and the word we're trying to insert is `apple`, we'd simply tack on an `l` to get the next node: `appl`.
 From there, we'd append an `e` to get the node representing our complete word: `apple`.

+{% aside %}
-> Trace the path from the root of the trie to the word `apple`.
+  Trace the path from the root of the trie to the word `apple`.
 Make a mental note of how each branch coming out of a node is like a key-value pair in a `dict`.
 The key is the character that we add to the end of the current prefix.
 The corresponding value is the node that the branch leads to!
+{% endaside %}

 This branching pattern allows us to reduce our search space to something much more efficient than just a linear search of all words.
 If a user has entered the substring `appl` so far, then we won't ever consider the branching paths for `ape`, let alone all the branching paths that start with `b`!